linuxlawson/budget-buddy/README.md

 Same as original [buddy](https://github.com/linuxlawson/buddy) program but with a graphical user interface (GUI).

+**Note:** Made another version (buddygui2.py) with more labels/fields.
+This version is more general and/or more user-friendly as it pertains to more users.

 **Update:** Budget Buddy can now save results to a text file.
 Ideally, you should create a folder to save files to.
 Important: Default extension is .txt so no need to add extension.